Reference Tables

 -H 'Authorization: Bearer 123456789 sB_pLWTM0ED_redacted' \

-When updating a reference table is successful, you will see a response similar to the following one.
+When replacing a reference table is successful, you will see a response similar to the following one.

 Delete a reference table